rovaughn/build/README.md

 ## TODO ##

+- When depending on a directory, consider the modtimes of all files in the directory.
 - Automatic recipes based on file extension.
 For instance a recipe named something like `default.c` would run for any `.c` file that didn't have an explicit recipe.